Vanguard GastroenterologyVanguard GastroenterologyVanguard GastroenterologyVanguard Gastroenterology

 Prescription Medications:

 • Prescription PPIs: If over-the-counter PPIs do not provide sufficient relief, a healthcare provider may prescribe stronger versions.
+In some cases, in-office infusion therapies may be used to administer medications like biologics for long-term symptom management.

 • Prokinetics: These medications help improve esophageal motility, preventing stomach contents from flowing back into the esophagus.